 difference between these two pressures is called the differential pressure and is a function of the amount of

-air mass (air density) flowing through the orifice.
-Usually, we don’t worry about air density for typical ambient
+air mass flowing through the orifice.
+Usually, we don’t worry about air density (air mass per unit volume) for

-temperatures and pressures encountered in duct leakage measurements.
-The error in measurement is very
+typical ambient temperatures and pressures encountered in duct leakage measurements.
+The error in measurement

 If you are leak testing a system in high elevations such as Denver, or performing a leak test with unusually

-high air temperatures, a density correction must be made.
-ORIFLOW can supply data for your ORIFLOW
+high or low air temperatures, a density correction should be made.
+Oriflow can supply data for your Oriflow

-orifice or orifice tube so that it is adjusted or corrected for your particular environment.
-If you have purchased
+orifice so that it is corrected for your particular environment.
+Oriflow has a duct test summary sheet that